Bracktus/Noisy-Tournament-Ranking/final/docs/final.md

 $$\text{ minimise} \sum_{(i,j,k) \in A} X_{i,j,k} \cdot |w_{i} - u_{j,k}|$$

+One thing to note is that $w$ and $u$ are precomputed values, they do not involve the decision variables.
+Therefore, they do not require the $abs$ trick described in section 5.2.4.

 If $\forall j,k \in V, (j,k) \in \preceq_{t'} \wedge \, (k,j) \in \preceq_{t'}$ (everybody is tied), then this becomes equivalent to the non-iterative ILP but without the matchup concentration condition.

 Each time this is run, it'll have no memory of the previous passes.
 Therefore, it may give out duplicate assignments.
 To avoid this, we'll store all previous assignments and prevent those decision variables from being created.